Learning French and Spanish at the same time

 Tip 1 – Don’t let anyone scare you out of your language learning goals.

-I cannot tell you the number of people online who cited some random YouTuber or their own bad language experiences in order to try to keep me away from learning multiple languages together.
+When I first started learning multiple languages at the same time, dozens of strangers online cited some random YouTuber or their own bad language experiences in order to try to keep me away from learning multiple languages together.

 Just because someone else finds something hard (or claims it’s impossible) doesn’t mean that it is.